blockchainsllc/in3-docs/docs/api-c.md

 in3_ret_t eth_set_pk_signer(in3_t *in3, bytes32_t pk);
 ```

-sets the signer and a pk to the client
+Sets the signer and a pk to the client.

 arguments:
 ```eval_rst